caiannello/Pugputer6309/README.md

 (Nice renders using Indigo Renderer by Glare Technologies)

 ```
+Once this project is further along, I plan on making some demo videos and
+putting them on my [youtube channel](https://www.youtube.com/appliedcryogenics),
+in the meantime, there's just some old projects on there, but it might still
+be worth a browse.

 Graphics from SquareSoft's Seiken Densetsu 3 for Super NES (Source code is in software/6309/demos)
 ![mana](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Photos/Squaresoft%20Tilemap%20Seiken%20Densetsu%203.jpg)